 If Alberta Adoption Services approves the match and you agree to the adoption of the child, the child’s adoption authority arranges for finalization of the adoption in Court.

-Once the adoption procedures are finalized, Immigration, Refugees and Citizenship Canada review your application for sponsorship or Canadian citizenship.
+Once the adoption procedures are finalized, Immigration, Refugees and Citizenship Canada will review your application for sponsorship or Canadian citizenship.

 For more details about the adoption process, see the International Adoption Guidebook for Alberta Families.